 Château Smith Haut Lafitte

 Food pairing

-Perfect to serve alongside a roasted beef dish or alongside cheeses such as abondance, or Comté.
+Pair with roasted beef or cheeses such as Abondance or Comté.

+Château Smith Haut Lafitte